 Galactose-1-phosphate uridyltransferase is a blood test that measures the level of a substance called GALT, which helps break down milk sugars in your body.
 A low level of this substance causes a condition called galactosemia.

 Galactosemia screen; GALT; Gal-1-PUT

 How the Test will Feel

 When the needle is inserted to draw blood, some infants feel moderate pain.
 Others feel only a prick or stinging.
 Afterward, there may be slight bruising.
 This soon goes away.

 Why the Test is Performed

 This is a screening test for galactosemia.

 In normal diets, most galactose comes from the breakdown (metabolism) of lactose, which is found in milk and dairy products.
-1 out of 65,000 newborns lack a substance (enzyme) called GALT.
+One out of 65,000 newborns lack a substance (enzyme) called GALT.
 Without this substance, the body cannot break down galactose, and the substance builds up in the blood.
 Continued use of milk products can lead to: